LeoGytis/LeoGytis.github.io/README.md

 ##  Portfolio Project - Gytis Leonavičius
-## Overview
 This portfolio is a showcase of my diverse web development projects, each highlighting unique challenges and demonstrating my skills in crafting compelling digital experiences.
 The projects encompass a range of technologies and frameworks, showcasing my proficiency in creating everything from e-commerce interfaces to educational landing pages.

-## Tech Stack:
+## Technologies Used:

-HTML
+HTML •
-CSS
+CSS •
+Three.js •
-Tailwind
+Tailwind •
-TypeScript
+TypeScript •
-React
+React •
-Next.js
+Next.js •
 GitHub
-Shopify
-Liquid
-Styled-Components
-Redux
-React Router
-Formik
-Postman
-Jira

 ## Learn More